-If the ABS is not functioning, the brake system will continue to function as a non-ABS braking system.
+If the ABS is not functioning, has been disabled by the rider (see page 32), the brake system will continue to function as a non-ABS braking system.
 Do not continue to ride for longer than is necessary with the indicator light illuminated.
 In the event of a fault, contact an authorised Triumph dealer as soon as possible to have the fault checked and rectified.
 In this situation, braking too hard will cause the wheels to lock resulting in loss of control and an accident.